inikep/lzbench/lz/lzav/README.md

 The tables below present performance ballpark numbers of LZAV algorithm (based on Silesia dataset).

-While LZ4 there seems to be compressing faster, LZAV comparably provides 14.2% memory storage cost savings.
-This is a significant benefit in database and file system use cases since compression is only about 35% slower while CPUs rarely run at their maximum capacity anyway, and disk I/O times are reduced due to a better compression.
+While LZ4 there seems to be compressing faster, LZAV comparably provides 14.8% memory storage cost savings.
+This is a significant benefit in database and file system use cases since compression is only about 35% slower while CPUs rarely run at their maximum capacity anyway (considering cached data writes are deferred in background threads), and disk I/O times are reduced due to a better compression.
 In general, LZAV holds a very strong position in this class of data compression algorithms, if one considers all factors: compression and decompression speeds, compression ratio, and not less important - code maintainability: LZAV is maximally portable and has a rather small independent codebase.